Greater Grand Crossing, Chicago: Transportation

-The CTA's Red Line provides 24/7 service to Grand Crossing at the 69th Street and 79th Street stations.
+The CTA's Red Line provides 24/7 service to the Greater Grand Crossing neighborhood at the 69th Street and 79th Street stations.
 Additionally, the Metra Electric line provides commuter rail service at the 75th Street station at the intersection of East 75th Street and South Chicago Avenue; the railroad crossing that gave the neighborhood its name.

 Politics

 The Greater Grand Crossing community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, the Greater Grand Crossing cast 12,647 votes for Hillary Clinton and cast 233 votes for Donald Trump (96.68% to 1.78%).
 Despite Clinton's 94.60% margin of victory, it was only her 16th best finish in the City of Chicago.
 In the 2012 presidential election, Greater Grand Crossing cast 15,408 votes for Barack Obama and cast 89 votes for Mitt Romney (99.23% to 0.57%).
 Despite Obama's 98.66% margin of victory, it was only his 11th best finish in the City of Chicago.